 Number of discharges or admissions (required): number of hospital discharges in the current surveillance period.
 Use number of admissions if discharges are not available.
+Do include children age 2 years or less.

 Number of patient-days (required): number of hospital patient-days in the current surveillance period.
+Do include children age 2 years or less.